soundasobject21/arduino-api-server/README.md

 heroku dyno:restart
 ```

-Forgot what URL your app has?
+Forgot what your server's URL is?
 Open it to find out:

 ```bash
 heroku open